reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

               .build());
     }
 ```
 The `id` field has a constraint of 512 characters.
-In our case a search text exceeding 512 bytes is unlikely so we will simply not store those texts in the `searchsuggest` Index.
+In our case, a search text exceeding 512 bytes is unlikely so we will simply not store those texts in the `searchsuggest` Index.